glide-the/transformers-qwen3-moe-fused/README.md

 ### License

 The files in `qwen3_moe_fused/grouped_gemm/` are modified from Unsloth MoE kernels so they are AGPLv3 licensed, see the [explanation](https://github.com/unslothai/unsloth/discussions/2890#discussioncomment-13675890).
+For more robust and performant integration, it's possible to use the MIT licensed [triton-kernels](https://github.com/triton-lang/triton/tree/main/python/triton_kernels/triton_kernels) as an alternative.

 The rest of this repo, including files modified from Transformers, PEFT, and bitsandbytes, are Apache-2.0 licensed.